MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-expedite-updates.md

    - When the update deploys, Windows Update ensures that each device that receives the policy installs a version of the update that applies to that devices architecture and its current Windows version, like version 1809, 2004, and so on.

    **Non-Security Expedite Updates**: includes quality fixes, or bug fixes after the previous B / Security release.
-Admins can expedite installation of the latest applicable quality update on devices, without waiting for the deferral period or the active hours.
+Admins can expedite installation of the latest applicable quality update on devices, without waiting for the deferral period.
 Admins are notified when a device is targeted but not supported, and the drop-down list is updated.

    - Updates without the word **SecurityUpdate** indicate that it is not a security update.

-   - Updates that include the letter **D** in their name identify updates that are released on the 4th Tuesday week.
+Updates that include the letter **D** in their name identify updates that are released since the latest *patch Tuesday* security week.
 You might also see 2024.01 OOB Update (*out-of-band* patch releases).
 [Windows monthly update explained](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/windows-monthly-updates-explained/ba-p/3773544)

    - Non-security updates are only shown when it is the most recent release.
 The drop-down list is updated to display the most recent two security updates, including if one is an out-of-band update.
 If the most recent non-security update is newer than the newest security update, then the non-security update is also included in the drop-down list.
 As a result, sometimes two updates are shown, and at other times, three updates are shown.